OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/setup_stack.rst

  - Assign Jacobians
  - Add training data to metamodels

-If you do anything that changes the model hiearchy, such as adding a component to a group, then you will need to run `setup` again.
-During setup, the following happens:
+If you do anything that changes the model hierarchy, such as adding a component to a group, then you will need to run `setup` again.

+During setup, the following things happen:

  - MPI processors are allocated
  - For each custom Group, setup function is called recursively from top to bottom